EGO4D/docs/docs/features.md

 window with `W` frames from the video is used.
 This occurs when the number of frames in the canonical video is not divisble by the stride.

+## Example Window Stride

+Let's say a video has 39 frames.
+The frames for extraction will be (in frame numbers):

+- [0, 31]
+- [7, 38] which is “back-padded” from [16, 47] to fit the last window

 ## Implementation

 - Read the README on the Ego4D github (TODO link) to run or use the code yourself